Bethe Ansatz, Quantum Circuits, and the F-basis: Conclusions

 First, our ABCs could be applied to models closely related to the inhomogeneous spin-$1/2$ XXZ model.
 A straightforward idea is to consider the staggered spin chain \cite{Frahm13}.
 This model can be obtained by choosing alternating inhomogeneities $v_{2j-1}=-\im v$ and $v_{2j}=\im v$.
-The Hamiltonian is composed of two- and three-body densities and, much like the homogeneous spin chain, exhibits a rich phase diagram.
-Moreover, this model holds relevance from another perspective: the alternating spin chain is employed in the ``integrable Trotterization'' of the XXZ model \cite{Vanicat17}.
+The Hamiltonian is composed of two- and three-body densities and, much like the Hamiltonian of the homogeneous spin chain, exhibits a rich phase diagram.
+This model also holds relevance from another perspective: the alternating spin chain is employed in the ``integrable Trotterization'' of the XXZ model \cite{Vanicat17}.
 This implies that our circuits can construct the exact eigenstates of selected integrable quantum circuits, which are utilized for simulating non-equilibrium dynamics in discrete time.
-A relatively straightforward generalization of our circuits involves the preparation of Bethe states in the spin-$s$ XXZ models \cite{Korepin93,Faddeev96}, which possess an F-basis in both the quantum and auxiliary spaces \cite{Terras99}.
-The primary distinction in these models lies in the fact that spins are spin-$s$ qudits, while the ancillae remain qubits, which would affect the elimination of the auxiliary space in the final circuits.
+Another generalization of our circuits involves the preparation of Bethe states in spin-$s$ XXZ models~\cite{Korepin93,Faddeev96}, which possess an F-basis in both the quantum and auxiliary spaces~\cite{Terras99}.
+The main distinction in these models is that the spins are spin-$s$ qudits, while the ancillae remain qubits.
+Although the corresponding MPS tensor of the CBA is available and retains symmetry under the exchange of ancillae, care must be taken in constructing a quantum circuit, particularly in determining the change-of-basis matrices of the gauge transformation, since the tensors act on spin-$1/2$ qubits but realize Bethe wave functions for spin-$s$ qudits.
+This mismatch, in particular, could obstruct the elimination of post-selected qubits in the final circuit.

-Another spin system that is worth considering is the Richardson-Gaudin (RG) model \cite{Gaudin14,Richardson77}, which realizes doubly degenerate fermions with pair-wise interaction and is quantum integrable \cite{Cambiaggio97}.
-The eigenstates of the RG model are Banerjee-Cooper-Schrieffer states computable by the ABA \cite{Amico00,Amico01}.
+Another spin system that is worth considering is the Richardson-Gaudin (RG) model \cite{Gaudin14,Richardson77}, which realizes doubly degenerate fermions with pair-wise interaction and is integrable~\cite{Cambiaggio97}.
+The eigenstates of the RG model are Bardeen-Cooper-Schrieffer states, which can be computed using the ABA \cite{Amico00,Amico01}.
 The isotropic and anisotropic RG models are related to the ``quasi-classical'' limits of the transfer matrices of the inhomogeneous XXX~\cite{Amico00,vonDelft02} and XXZ models~\cite{Amico01,vonDelft02}, respectively; therefore, we expect a similar limit to be applicable to the unitaries of ABCs.
 The RG model requires to deform the periodic boundary conditions by a diagonal twist, which adds a new layer of complexity to the method without precluding its applicability~\cite{workinprogress}.